Arithmetic D-modules on locally noetherian formal schemes: Differentials and Smoothness

 is an isomorphism for all $n\ge0$. \end{enumerate} \end{prop} \begin{demo} We may assume that $\cX\to\cS$ is the formal spectrum of $A\to B$, so that $A$ and $B$ are noetherian and $A\to B$ is universally noetherian.
 Then $B\ctens_AB$ is noetherian, and in fact a Zariski ring, so we may apply to previous proposition with $B$, $C$ and $I$ replaced by $B\ctens_AB$, $B$ and $\hI=\Ker(B\ctens_AB\to B)$ respectively.
 The conclusion follows since $\cI$ is the sheaf of ideals associated to $\hI$, and $\diff_{\cX/\cS}$ is the module associated to $\hI/\hI^2$. \end{demo}

-\begin{cor} If $f:\cX\to\cS$ is a quasi-smooth morphism of locally noetherian formal schemes, the diagonal $\cX\to\cX_\cS(r)$ is a regular immersion. \end{cor} \begin{demo} The assertion is local, so we may assume $\cX=\Spf{A}$ and $\cS=\Spf{R}$ affine.
-Then $\cX_\cS(r)=\Spf{B}$ is a Zariski ring, formally smooth over $R$, and the proposition says that the ideal of $B\to A$ is quasi-regular.
-Since $B$ is noetherian it is $I$-adically separated, $(f_i)$ is regular by \cite[15.1.9]{EGA}. \end{demo}
+\begin{cor} If $f:\cX\to\cS$ is a quasi-smooth morphism of locally noetherian formal schemes, the diagonal $\cX\to\cX_\cS(r)$ is a regular immersion. \end{cor} \begin{demo} As assertion is local we may assume $\cX=\Spf{A}$ and $\cS=\Spf{R}$ are affine, and then $\cX_\cS(r)=\Spf{A_R(r)}$.
+Both $A$ and $A_R(r)$ are formally smooth $R$-algebras, and $A$ is a Zariski ring.
+The ideal $I\subset A_R(r)$ of the diagonal is the kernel of the multiplication map $A_R(r)\to A$; as this is surjective, proposition \ref{prop:Grothendieck-formal-smoothness} shows that $I$ is quasi-regular, i.e. locally generated by a quasi-regular sequence $(f_i)$.
+Since $B$ is noetherian it is $I$-adically separated, and $(f_i)$ is regular by \cite[$0_{IV}$ 15.1.9]{EGA}. \end{demo}

 If $\cX/\cS$ is quasi-smooth and $\diff_{\cX/\cS}$ has constant rank, we call this rank the \textit{formal relative dimension} of $\cX/\cS$, and denote it by $\fdim{\cX/\cS}$.
 If $\cX/\cS$ is of finite type, proposition \ref{prop:diff-of-completions} shows that $\fdim{\cX/\cS}$ is the relative dimension of $X/S$, but this is not true in general.